31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 - Except for conditions with primarily involvement of the respiratory system such as pneumonia, ARDS; intubating the patient is not the right decision.

-- In extreme situations where intubation is required, minimizing apeniec period and correcting the hypotension, acidosis, hypoxia before proceeding to intubation are warranted.
+- In extreme situations where intubation is required, minimizing apeniec period and correcting the hypotension, acidosis, and hypoxia before proceeding to intubation are warranted.
 Hemodynamically neutral intubation (cardiostable intubation) is advised.

 👉Most patients with right heart failure have tachypnea because of hemodynamic instability.
 They do not have primary respiratory problems, and as such intubation will not fix their underlying condition.